Skip to content

 # Attempt to run a pod as root

-oc run root-pod --image=fedora --overrides='{"spec":{"securityContext":{"runAsUser":0}}}' -n secure-app-demo
+oc run --as=user001 root-pod --image=registry.access.redhat.com/ubi9/ubi --overrides='{"spec":{"securityContext":{"runAsUser":0}}}' -n scc-governance-lab -- sleep infinity

-The Reveal: Inspect the Block
+The Reveal: Admission Control Blocks the Request

 3. The "Proper" Way: Using a ServiceAccount